SymBB/symbb/README.markdown

 - Api Class will handle all Actions of the different Api Calls
 - Api Class will extend from the Abstract Api Class
+- Api Class Methods should be able to handle object or arrays e.g save ( for easy to use if you get the data via request )
-- Api Class will fire Events
+- Api should call every time a "manager", the manager will to the database stuff and also fire some events

 ### Api Response